mame82/UnifyingVulnsDisclosureRepo/README.md

 # Unifying disclosure repo

-*This repository was accessible to a restricted amount of reviewers (including Logitech staff) before opened to public.
+*This repository was accessed by a restricted group of reviewers before beeing opened to public (including Logitech staff).
 The content is mostly left untouched.
 Most subfolders contain a dedicated README file*

 This repo will be used to discuss recent vulnerabilities in Logitech Unifying technology, as well to share and discuss related